Understanding unemployment: your guide to getting benefits

 - Social Security Number

-You’ll need to log into your state’s unemployment website and enter your Chime Spending Account and routing numbers, which can be found in your Chime app under “Settings.”
+You’ll need to log into your state’s unemployment website and enter your Chime Checking Account and routing numbers, which can be found in your Chime app under “Settings.”

 If you live in Tennessee, New Jersey, and New Mexico, you might be experiencing issues depositing your unemployment with Chime.
 We are actively working with these states to have this problem resolved ASAP.